bnb-chain/bnb-chain.github.io/docs/learn/system-contract.md

 Unlike Proof-of-Work, the light-client protocol does not need to download and check all the headers in the blockchain - the client can always jump straight to the latest header available, so long as the validator set has not changed much.
 If the validator set is changing, the client needs to track these changes, which requires downloading headers for each block in which there is a significant change.
 Here, we will assume the validator set is constant, and postpone handling validator set changes for another time.

 Ethereum platform supports stateless precompiled contract implemented with golang and normal contract implemented with solidity.
-Comparing with normal contract, precompiled contracts are more efficient and costs less gas, but they are stateless.
+As compared to normal contracts, precompiled contracts are more efficient and costs less gas, but they are stateless.
 However, on-chain light client must be stateful.
 So here we will try to a mixed approach: precompiled implemented contract(stateless calculation, such as signature verification) and normal contract (store validator set and trusted appHash).

 ![img](../../static/img/lightclient.png)